-The baby shoe bronzing process has changed very little since then, aside from one thing: The coatings are more environmentally friendly.
+Still, baby shoe bronzing is more popular than ever and the baby shoe bronzing process has changed very little since 1934, aside from one thing: The coatings are more environmentally friendly.
 “We’re good neighbors.
 There’s no environmental safety issue with bronzing at all,” Kaynes says.

 To bronze baby shoes, the shoes aren’t doused in bronze.
 “If you dipped shoes in hot molten metal, they would melt,” Kaynes says.
 Instead, they’re sealed in a liquid material and coated with a copper-infused liquid that makes the shoes conductive.
 The next step?
 Baby’s shoes are suspended into electroplating tanks with special chemicals that make copper cling.
 The end result are shoes that are completely encased in metal, forever.

 Most any type of baby shoe can be bronzed.
 Exceptions: fuzzy, absorbent shoes and knitted or crocheted booties.
 They aren’t good candidates for bronzing.
 “Because the plating solution is liquid, fuzzy and absorbent shoes never dry out,” Kaynes says.
 Fluffy baseball gloves and teddy bears are also off limits.